tradingview-pine-seeds/docs/repo.md

 Then you can store your data and update it.

 In the repository, GitHub actions are already configured.
-Actions check data after changes in forked repository and creates _Pull Requests_ to the main TradingView repository.
+Actions check data after changes in the forked repository and create _Pull Requests_ to the main TradingView repository.
-From the main repository, data uploads to the TradingView storage so data can be viewed on the TradingView charts.
+From the main repository, data is uploaded to the TradingView storage so it can be viewed on the TradingView charts.
 The results of the data checks will be available in the action logs.

 ## Get access to a repository